asplake/agendashift-open/framework/patterns/idoo.md

 IdOO is not always linear.
 For example, although 15-minute FOTO is mainly about exploring and developing a landscape of outcomes, further obstacles may be identified in that process, and from those, more outcomes.
 It could be said therefore that the process builds a fractal landscape of both obstacles and outcomes.
 And at any point, a new ideal can be established and the process started afresh.

 [![IdOO image][patterns__idoo.image2]][idoo]

+## The strategy 'wrapper'

+Two patterns for the price of one!
+For best results:

+ 1. Establish context – see for example [Celebration-5W]
+ 2. Have the conversation(s) – IdOO-based or otherwise
+ 3. Organise the strategy – [Mapping], OKR, etc, avoiding the temptation to stop at 'next steps' and losing most of what was discussed.

 ## See also: